Global Carbon Council

 On 19 March 2021, Global Carbon Council received full approval under Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) of United Nations' International Civil Aviation Organization (ICAO).
-Following CORSIA's approval, Global Carbon Council has been listed among eight international programs qualified to supply carbon credits to international airlines in order to meet their carbon neutral growth targets.
+Following CORSIA's approval, Global Carbon Council has been listed among select international programs qualified to supply carbon credits to international airlines in order to meet their carbon neutral growth targets.
 Based in Qatar, Global Carbon Council is now one of the two CORSIA-eligible international GHG programs that are headquartered in developing countries.
 GCC has also received full endorsement from the International Carbon Reduction and Offset Alliance (ICROA).